chrisoyer/ski-snow-modeling/README.md

 Select model (choosing (p,d,q)(P,D,Q)s order terms): AIC/BIC based model selection works, but suggested different top models compared to traditional selection of terms based on AC/PAC plots.
 Plots look like this:
 ![link](./resources/AC_PAC.png).

 For inference, I used (0,1,1)(0,1,0)12 .
-The regression with SARIMA errors model includes snowfall as the exogenous variable.
+The ARIMA model includes snowfall as the exogenous variable (for each time step).
 The betas for the snowfall variable for each resort are:
 <img src="./resources/snowfall_beta.png" width=600>

 ### LSTM Models in Tensorflow